 Understanding the signs of the most common hydrangea pests can help you identify them quickly.

-Hydrangeas don’t have a lot of common pests and are very resilient plants, but they do have some issues with spider mites, aphids, slugs, and Japanese beetles.
+Hydrangeas don’t have a lot of common pests and are very resilient plants, but they get infected with spider mites, aphids, slugs, and Japanese beetles.